 Life insurance is the rare investment on which the investor — usually the insured party, who is typically also the policyholder — hopes not to realize a return for a long time to come.

-The real point of life insurance is to provide peace of mind that in the unfortunate event of the insured party’s premature death, their heirs are protected from financial hardship and able to maintain the standard of living to which they’ve become accustomed.
+The real point of life insurance — whether term or whole life — is to provide peace of mind that in the unfortunate event of the insured party’s premature death, their heirs are protected from financial hardship and able to maintain the standard of living to which they’ve become accustomed.